-Now that the southern section of the Overground network is open and we have a complete orange orbital, it’s possible to travel between Clapham Junction and Highbury & Islington in two different directions: go clockwise through Willesden Junction, a route entirely in Zone 2; or travel anti-clockwise up through Canada Water, a journey which is mostly in Zone 2, but briefly dips into Zone 1 when passing through Shoreditch High Street.
+It's possible to travel between Clapham Junction and Highbury & Islington in two different directions: go clockwise through Willesden Junction, a route entirely in zone 2; or travel anti-clockwise up through Canada Water, a journey which is mostly in zone 2, but briefly dips into zone 1 when passing through Shoreditch High Street.

 A friendly email (or three, it took them a while to understand our question properly) to Transport for London prompted a reply that might surprise you.